Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

-DRL enables agents to learn complex behaviors by interacting with their environment, this poses unique security challenges, both due to the interaction with the environment itself and also to the deep learning nature of the agent.
-The dynamic nature of DRL, combined with the necessity for long-term strategic decision-making, exposes DRL systems to a range of security threats that can compromise their learning process, decision-making integrity, and overall effectiveness.
+RL enables agents to learn complex behaviors by interacting with their environment.
+This poses unique security challenges, both due to interactions with the environment and to the agent's deep learning nature.
+The dynamic nature of RL, combined with the necessity for long-term strategic decision-making, exposes RL systems to a range of security threats that can compromise their learning process, decision-making integrity, and overall effectiveness.
 These challenges are further exacerbated by the adversarial landscape, where attackers can manipulate the environment or the agent's perception to induce faulty learning or decision-making.
-Addressing these challenges is crucial for deploying robust DRL in security-sensitive applications.
+Addressing these challenges is crucial for deploying robust RL in security-sensitive applications.